xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [GitHub Desktop](https://desktop.github.com/), to easily manage stuff when GitUp and git from terminal don’t make sense.
 - [GitUp](http://gitup.co), the best GUI interface for git.
 - [Get It](https://github.com/Kevin-De-Koninck/Get-It), a GUI interface for `youtube-dl`.
 Basically, a tool to download videos from YouTube.
-- <a href="https://gpgtools.org/keychain/index.html" rel="noopener noreferrer" target="_blank">GPG Keychain</a>, to store and handle PGP Keys.
+- [GPG Keychain](https://gpgtools.org/keychain/index.html "GPG Suite homepage")</a>, to store and handle PGP Keys.
 - <a href="https://handbrake.fr/" rel="noopener noreferrer" target="_blank">HandBrake</a>, anythin you need to do with video files, it gets it done (in a short or eternal amount of time).
-- ~~<a href="https://github.com/dwarvesf/hidden" rel="noopener noreferrer" target="_blank">Hidden Bar</a>, to hide itchy icons from the menu bar~~.
+- ~~[Hidden Bar](https://github.com/dwarvesf/hidden "Hidden Bar official page"), to hide itchy icons from the menu bar~~.
 If the status bar is set to be hidden automatically, it doesn’t make sense to hide icons inside it.
-- <a href="https://inkscape.org/" rel="noopener noreferrer" target="_blank">Inkscape</a>.
+- [Inkscape](https://inkscape.org/ "Inkscape official website").
 Anything with graphics?
 Use this.
 I definitely love it.
-- <a href="http://iterm.sourceforge.net/" rel="noopener noreferrer" target="_blank">iTerm</a>, a feature-packed terminal emulator.
+- [iTerm](http://iterm.sourceforge.net/ "iTerm official website"), a feature-packed terminal emulator.
-- <a href="https://jami.net/" rel="noopener noreferrer" target="_blank">Jami</a>, peer-to-peer unlimited video and voice communications.
+- [Jami](https://jami.net/ "Jami official website"), peer-to-peer unlimited video and voice communications.
 On paper it’s the go-to for everyone and I love it’s philosophy.
 Unfortunately, it still has a few bugs which make it impossible to use it regularly.
-- <a href="https://meet.jit.si" rel="noopener noreferrer" target="_blank">Jitsi Meet</a>, a video conferencing service which can be self-hosted.
-Since it should work only on Google Chrome browser, I installed the <a href="https://github.com/jitsi/jitsi-meet-electron" rel="noopener noreferrer" target="_blank">Electron-based app</a>.
+- [Jitsi Meet](https://github.com/jitsi/jitsi-meet-electron), a video conferencing service which can be self-hosted.
+Since it should work only on Google Chrome browser, I installed the Electron-based app.
 - ~~[Joplin](https://joplinapp.org), basically it’s just a note-taking application, but it has **anything else** you can think of~~.
 Switched to Obsidian.
 - [KeePassXC](https://keepassxc.org "KeepassXC official website"), A community maintained fork of the popular discontinued [KeePassX](https://www.keepassx.org/) application with more features and frequent updates.
 - [Karabiner-Elements](https://karabiner-elements.pqrs.org/), keyboard remapping.
 I use it to swap the `esc` key with `CAPSLOCK`, for a better usability in vim.